 So the group made their way to Ephesus and Paul once again preached in the synagogue.
 This time they wanted to hear more but Paul did not stay.
 This may seem strange but evidently God had placed on his heart to travel to other places.
 He left Priscilla and Aquila there to tend the believers and went on his way.

-When he landed at Caesarea, he went up and greeted the church and then went down to Antioch.
-After spending some time in Antioch, Paul set out from there and traveled from place to place throughout the region of Galatia and Phrygia, strengthening all the disciples.
+After landing at Caesarea, he went up to Yerushalayim and greeted the Messianic community.
+Then he came down to Antioch, spent some time there, and afterwards set out and passed systematically through the region of Galatia and Phrygia, strengthening all the talmidim.

 Now, we see why Paul kept moving and what God had placed on his heart.
 Instead of staying in one place he traveled around strengthening the groups of believers.
 Although it would have been good to stay in Ephesus with his fellow workers, Paul knew that it was best to travel to all of these groups and build them up in the faith.
 This is a good lesson for us in that we too must constantly seek the face and will of God so that we do not settle for what is good but trust and obey God knowing that He knows what is best.